warmist/scripts/docs/agitation-rebalance.rst

 When enabled, this mod makes the following changes:

-When agitated wildlife enters the map on the surface, the surface irritation counter is immediately set to the value for ``Wilderness irritation minimum``, effectively making sure that the *next* group of widlife that enters the map will *not* be agitated.
+When agitated wildlife enters the map on the surface, the surface irritation counter is set to the value for ``Wilderness irritation minimum``, effectively ensuring that the *next* group of widlife that enters the map will *not* be agitated.
 This means that the incursions act more like a warning shot than an open floodgate.
 You will not be attacked again unless you continue your activities on the surface that raise the chance of a subsequent attack.

 The larger the value of ``Wilderness sensitivity``, the more you can irritate the surface until you suffer another incursion.
 For reference, each tree